EECS150/asic_labs_fa21/lab5/spec.md

 make par
 ```

 The PAR command will take a long time to complete, as it runs through all stages of PAR.
-Once it
+Check out the iterations that Innovus runs through during optimization.
+You can see some of the metrics that Innovus is using.
-completes, take a look at the build directory as in the previous labs.
+Once it completes, take a look at the build directory as in the previous labs.
 You might see additional files
 compare to the `syn-rundir`, and that’s because the PAR flow incorporates the RC and parasitic delays, in addition to the cell delays.
 Open `build/par-rundir/gcd coprocessor.setup.par.spef`
 and search for the first occurrence of `D_NET`.
 What does it say about the first net?
 You may find
 [this wiki page helpful](https://en.wikipedia.org/wiki/Standard_Parasitic_Exchange_Format#Parasitics). (thought experiment #1 : get a sense of the units at the top and orders